Budddy/exst/README.md

 ## Options:
 - `--printDgraph=<format>[,<filePath>]`
   Enables the output of the dependency graph either into a file or if no file path is provided onto standard output.
-Format has to be one of 0,1 or 2, a description of the formats can be seen in Section \ref{graphFormat}.
 - `--printIgraph=<format>[,<filePath>]`
   Enables the output of the incidence graph into the given file or if no file path is provided the graph is written onto standard output.
-Format has to be one of 0,1 or 2, a description of the formats can be seen in Section \ref{graphFormat}.
 - `--printRgraph=<format>[,<filePath>]`
   Enables the output of the incidence graph of the GL-reduct into a file or in case no file path is provided the graph is printed onto standard output.
 If a path is given, each reduct graph is printed into a separated file, therefore the name of each file is extended by the number of the reduct.
-Format has to be one of 0,1 or 2, a description of the formats can be seen in Section \ref{graphFormat}.
 - `--calcTWidth`
   Enables the treewidth generation of the GL-reduct.
 - `--width-intervall=<n>`